-It was not expected that action would be be taken so soon.
-The sensational fea-ture of today's probable proceedings is the connection of Mrs. Lorenz's name with the transactions which led to the but the information at hand then was not conclusive enough to establish the identity of this particular party.
-Whether or not Mrs. Lorenz acted in this capacity is not known but it has been suggested that this go-between
+The fact that new indictments would be returned against Machen and the Groff brothers has been talked of for some time around the courthouse but it was not expected that action would It was not expected that action some be taken so soon.
+The sensational fea-ture of today's probable proceedings is the connection of Mrs. Lorenz's name with the transactions which led to the arrest of Mr. Machen and the Groffs.
+At the time of the arrest stories were in circulation that there was a go-between but the information at hand then was not conclusive enough to establish the identity of this particular party.
+Whether or not Mrs. Lorenz acted in this capacity is not known but it has been suggested that this go-between was a woman